codewithkyle/craft-jitter/README.md

 ];
 ```

 > **Note**: if you use Craft's template caching or a 3rd party HTML caching service (like Cloudflare's Edge Cache) `/jitter/` image URLs may be cached when a CDN URL is available.
-We do not recommend disabling your caching systems, however, you may want to consider settings a lower TTL to ensure the CDN URLs propagate sooner rather than later.
+We do not recommend disabling your caching systems, however, you may want to consider using a lower TTL to ensure the CDN URLs propagate sooner rather than later.

 ## Using Jitter